software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 Once the GitHub repository's main branch has a working version of the application with the desired features at the end of the Sprint, we should _release_ its source code for the users.
 [GitHub release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) is a way to "freeze" the source code of a project at certain point of the commit history and to provide users a working version of the application.

 Usually a new version of an application is released at the end of each Sprint.
 When we create a new release at the end of each Sprint, we will create a _release history_ for the project.
 Users can easily browse and download the source code of different versions of the application by going through the release history.
-Release also creates a [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) for the current point in the commit history, which makes it easy to browse commits in different Sprints.
+Release also creates a [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) for the current point in the commit history, which makes it easy to browse commits in different Sprints and use Git to return to tagged points of the commit history.

 ```mermaid
 gitGraph